ckeditor/ckeditor5/README.md

 Check the basic CKEditor 5 sample on the [GitHub.io page](https://ckeditor5.github.io/).

-[Periodic updates and news](https://github.com/ckeditor/ckeditor5/wiki/News-and-Updates) about the project can be found on the wiki pages of [ckeditor5](https://github.com/ckeditor/ckeditor5).
+[Periodic news and updates](https://github.com/ckeditor/ckeditor5-design/labels/announcement) about the project can be found in the [CKEditor 5 design repository](https://github.com/ckeditor/ckeditor5-design).

 ## Project Organization